ArianeDlns/adv-AI-project/medium_article.md

 ### Physical attacks
 The majority of physical attacks are **presentation attacks** or **spoofing**.
 They include many techniques like wearing an accessory or imitating another person, with the aim of pretending to be another person (for example with a printed photo, a video, fake fingerprints, a 3D printed mask...).
 These attacks can be countered by Liveness Detection techniques that determine if the face is "alive" or real, for example by blink detection or interactive face detection.

 Another physical attack, developed by Sharif et al. (2016) [5], is the Eyeglass Accessory Printing.
-It consists of wearing 3D printed paper glasses allowing a targeted attack (see example below where [...] is impersonating [...] with the glasses).
+It consists of wearing 3D printed paper glasses allowing a targeted attack.

 ### Digital attacks
 A first type of digital attack is to proceed to an **image processing-based distortion**.
 By using deep CNN-based architecture, it is possible to modify the images to occlude some of the facial features or to add a visible noise in the image.
 We can mention for example grid based occlusions, eye region occlusions, forehead occlusions, most significant bit-based noise distortion…